Compulsory Attendance Laws and Homeschooling

-According to the Florida statutes, compulsory attendance laws apply to all children between the ages of 6 and 16.
-What this means is that your child must be enrolled in one of the following:
+Homeschooling allows families to comply with Florida’s compulsory attendance laws, which apply to all children between the ages of 6 and 16.
+What this means is that you must enroll your child(ren) in one of the following:

 - Public school

 - A private tutor program

 - A Personalized Education Program (PEP) – new for 2023-2024